martinwellman/odm-qpcr-analyzer/README.md

 To see a bare-bones example of how to use the QPCR Analyzer see [examples/example_fullrun.py](examples/example_fullrun.py).
 This example extracts data from BioRad output files, maps that data to ODM format, and generates the final report along with QA/QC results.
 It uses sample BioRad files obtained from a lab based at uOttawa.

 For a more complete example, including options for emailing the reports and updating files stored in the cloud, see the [lambda_container](lambda_container).

+## Managing AWS Costs

+It is recommended to regularly check your billing to ensure there are no unexpected AWS charges.
+This section describes the AWS services used and how to delete unused resources.

+The Lambda container uses the following services on AWS:

+- AWS S3
+- AWS Lambda
+- AWS SES
+- AWS ECR
+- AWS EC2

+It also uses the Google Drive API.

+### S3 File Structure

+The file structure on S3 is as follows:

+    s3bucket (eg. odm-qpcr-analyzer)
+        - u (User data)
+            - UserA
+                - inputs
+                - outputs
+            - UserB
+                - inputs
+                - outputs
+            ...
+        - v (Analyzer version data)
+            - 0.1.15
+                - config
+                - source
+            - 0.1.16
+                - config
+                - source
+            ...

+### S3 Folder /v: Version Source Code and Config

+Each version created with [makedockeronec2.sh](makedockeronec2.sh) has configuration files and source code uploaded to `/v/{version}`.
+Any old versions that are no longer used can be deleted.
+The `source` subfolder for a version can be deleted, it is only used while building the Lambda function Docker container, to transfer code from your local environment to EC2.
+The `config` subfolder should be preserved for versions still in use.
+It contains all configuration files for the Analyzer.
+You can update configuration files by uploading changes to the `config` subfolder.
+See the [S3 dashboard](https://console.aws.amazon.com/s3/home).

+### S3 Folder /u: User Files

+Each web user has their own data folder in /u/{user} (eg. /u/Martin).
+The `inputs` subfolder contains inputs uploaded from the website, while the `outputs` folder contains the outputs of the Analyzer.
+These folders can be deleted, although it is recommended to not delete recently added folders under `inputs` in case an analyzer run is currently in progress and still requires those input files (the subfolders have the date and time in their names, in Eastern time).
+See the [S3 dashboard](https://console.aws.amazon.com/s3/home).

+### ECR Private Repositories

+A private repository is added by the [makedockeronec2.sh](makedockeronec2.sh) script.
+Built Docker containers are added here.
+Any old and unused builds can be deleted to reduce costs.
+See the [ECR Dashboard](https://console.aws.amazon.com/ecr/repositories).

+## EC2 Instances

+All EC2 instances are terminated automatically when complete.
+The scripts use t2.micro instances by default, which are free-tier eligible.
+You may want to regularly monitor EC2 usage and check to make sure no stray instances have been left running.
+See the [EC2 Instances Dashboard](https://console.aws.amazon.com/ec2/v2/home#Instances:).

+## EC2 Images and Snapshots

+An EC2 AMI is created by [makeec2ami.sh](makeec2ami.sh).
+If you run this script multiple times then you may want to delete old AMIs that are no longer being used.
+See the [EC2 AMIs Dashboard](https://console.aws.amazon.com/ec2/v2/home#Images:sort=name).

+EBS snapshots are also created for the AMI.
+Snapshots that are no longer used can be deleted.
+See the [EC2 EBS Snapshots Dashboard](https://console.aws.amazon.com/ec2/v2/home#Snapshots:sort=snapshotId).